-The idea was to use Porto as a base of operations, to also know the villages around.
-We were going to stay five days and there was plenty of time.
-We decided to spend two full days visiting the beautiful city of Porto.
+The idea was to use Porto as a base of operations and know the villages around.
+We were going to stay five days, and there was plenty of time.
+So we decided to spend two full days visiting the beautiful city of Porto.

-Here, you’ll find the best things to do two days in Porto.
+Here, you’ll find the best things to do in two days in Porto.

-One of the first things we discovered (by chance reading I don’t remember where) is that the origin of the name of Portugal originated in Porto.
+One of the first things we discovered (by chance reading, I don’t remember where) is that Portugal originated in Porto.

-The south bank of the river is full of wineries, curiously not to the city of Porto, but to the city of Vilanova de Gaia.
-A little later I tell you about their cellars.
+The river’s south bank is full of wineries, curiously not to Porto’s city but the city of Vilanova de Gaia.
+A little later, I will tell you about their cellars.

-If you want to do a tour of their vineyards and wineries this link is for you.
-Our recommendation is, if you go in high season, book in advance.
+If you want to tour their vineyards and wineries, this link is for you.
+Our recommendation is, if you go during the high tourist season, book in advance.

-What to visit in Porto on a weekend?
+What to visit in Porto in 2 awesome days?

 What’s the most important thing to see in Porto in two days?
 You can do the visits in this order if you want.

-One thing I do recommend is that you buy the Porto Card without transportation if you are carrying your own car (€5 day or €8 two days) or with transportation if you have gone by plane (€10.50 a day or €18 two days), also buy it at the airport and you are already saving money.
+One thing I do recommend is that you buy the Porto Card without transportation if you are carrying your own car (€5 day or €8 two days) or with transport, if you arrive by plane (€10.50 a day or €18 two days), which you can buy at the airport and are therefore already saving money.

-The non-transportation card gives you free access to some monuments and discounted on others.
+The non-transportation card gives you free access to some monuments and discounts on others.
 The card with transport also gives you unlimited transport.

 Allied Avenue and Freedom Square

-- Dou you want to visit Porto with a professional guide?
-Click in this link to learn more about it.
+- Do you want to visit Porto with a professional guide?
+Click on this link to learn more about it.

 Porto’s Sao Bento Station

-The Sao Bento Train Station was built in the early 9th century on the remains of the former convent of San Bento del Ave María and what is really worth this station is its hall decorated with more than 20,000 tiles in which the history of Portugal is portrayed.
+The Sao Bento Train Station was built in the early 9th century on the remains of the former convent of San Bento del Ave María.
+It is really worth going to the station with its hall decorated with more than 20,000 tiles in which the history of Portugal is portrayed.

-You will see this type of blue tiles in many places in Porto and northern Portugal, but those of The Sao Bento station are spectacular.
-What you see are scenes that represent key moments in the history of Portugal.
-My recommendation is that you take some time to see these images, not to arrive, take a look at it, take the photo and go.
+You will see this type of blue tiles in many places in Porto and northern Portugal, but The Sao Bento station is spectacular.
+What you see are scenes that represent crucial moments in the history of Portugal.

 The Dos Guindais funicular

-During the climb you can see the Bridge of Louis I, the medieval wall of Porto and see from above the wineries that are scattered along the other bank of the Douro River.
-It’s a very nice view and the natural reaction is to take a picture.
-I took 50…
+During the climb, you can see the Bridge of Louis I, the medieval wall of Porto, and see from above the wineries scattered along the other bank of the Douro River.

 Church of the Clerics of Porto

 The Church of the Clerics was built between 1735 and 1748 in Baroque style.
-The Clerics’ Tower is one of the most emblematic monuments of the city and one of those that attract the most attention.
+The Clerics’ Tower is one of the city’s most emblematic monuments and attracts the most attention.

-When you are walking around Porto will also serve as a reference point to know where you are because it is easily seen from anywhere.
+The Clerics Tower will also serve as a reference point for knowing where you are when walking around because it is easily seen anywhere.
 It was built by the brotherhood of the Poor Clerics in the old town.

-The place where it is built is known as “the hill of the hanged” and the reason is on this hill was where the criminals who had been sentenced to death were buried.
+The place where it is built is known as “the hill of the hanged.”
+The reason is that the criminals who had been sentenced to death were buried.

 The Clerics Tower

-The Clerics Tower is the tallest tower in Portugal with 76 meters high and more than 200 steps.
-If you go up to the Tower (I recommend it) you will see a panoramic view of Porto that is really worth it.
+The Clerics Tower is the tallest in Portugal, 76 meters high and more than 200 steps.
+If you go up to the tower (I recommend it), you will see a panoramic view of Porto that is really worth it.

-On the rise to the tower there are 49 bells that form a fairly large carillon.
-If they just ring when you’re going up, it’s just fantastic!
+On the rise to the tower, 49 bells form a fairly large carillon.
+If they ring when you’re going up, it’s just fantastic!
 When you’re up there, the views are magnificent.